 It was an assault.

-I wish you would have used his left hand as a martial artist and protected his body a little more.
+I wish he would have used his left hand as a martial artist and protected his body a little more.

-Uh, but that's neither here nor there because his heart is wide open and his carotid arteries wide open if this guy is able to thrust this thing into his neck or his heart.
+But that's neither here nor there because his heart is wide open and his carotid artery is wide open.

-And anyway, but now the guy is a free free as a bird because he was released on his own recognizance.
+And anyway, but now the guy is free as a bird because he was released on his own recognizance.

 Can you believe that?

-Now we also find out that the governor of New York, Hokel, the one that replaced Andrew Cuomo, sent out an email about all of Lee Zeldon's campaign events.
+Now we also find out that the governor of New York, Hochul, the one that replaced Andrew Cuomo, sent out an email about all of Lee Zeldon's campaign events.

 The email, you know, talked about the dates, the times, the events, where they were, when they're scheduled to begin.